 5.5.6.
-Retention of Report in Personnel File: A copy of the Evaluation Report, together with a copy of the president’s self-evaluation and response to the Report, will be retained as a confidential record in the president’s personnel file.
+Retention of Report in Personnel File: A copy of the evaluation report, together with a copy of the president’s self-evaluation and response to the report, will be retained as a confidential record in the president’s personnel file.

 5.6.
 Application of Evaluation Procedures to Commissioner

-Adopted April 26, 1977; amended July 27, 1977; May 17, 1983; September 11, 1987; July 21, 1989; November 4, 1994; November 3, 1995, April 22, 2005, April 3, 2009, April 1, 2010, March 29, 2013 and March 28, 2014.
+Adopted April 26, 1977; amended July 27, 1977; May 17, 1983; September 11, 1987; July 21, 1989; November 4, 1994; November 3, 1995, April 22, 2005, April 3, 2009, April 1, 2010, March 29, 2013, March 28, 2014 and February 9, 2018.